The moment you hear “IVDD,” everything feels like it’s falling apart — but the next 72 hours are manageable if you know exactly what to do.

 Bladder and Bowel Monitoring

 Some IVDD dogs lose bladder or bowel control, either partially or completely.
-If your dog cannot urinate on their own, you will need to manually express their bladder — your vet should walk you through this technique before you leave the clinic.
-Don’t skip that lesson, and don’t be embarrassed to ask them to show you twice.
+If your dog cannot urinate on their own, you will need to manually express their bladder.
+Your vet should walk you through this technique before you leave the clinic.
+Don’t skip that lesson, and don’t be embarrassed to ask them to show you twice or three times.
 A full, unexpressed bladder is a medical emergency.

 Even if your dog is urinating on their own, watch for dribbling, soaked bedding, straining, or signs of discomfort when they try to go.
-Any of those are worth a call to your vet.
-For more on managing bladder complications, my guide on bladder and bowel care for paralyzed dogs covers the day-to-day practicalities in detail.
+Any of those warrant a call to your vet.
+My guide on bladder and bowel care for paralyzed dogs covers the day-to-day practicalities in detail, including what a normal expression feels like and how to tell if something is off.

 Managing the Medications